Edward Heath: Welfare state

 Considerable support was provided for nursery school building, and a long-term capital investment programme in school building was launched.
 A Family Fund was set up to assist families with children who had congenital conditions, while new benefits were introduced benefiting hundreds of thousands of disabled persons whose disabilities had been caused neither by war nor by industrial injury.
 An Attendance Allowance was introduced for those needing care at home, together with Invalidity Benefit for the long-term sick, while a higher Child Allowance was made available where invalidity allowance was paid.
 Widow's Benefits were introduced for those aged between forty and fifty years of age, improved subsidies for slum clearance were made available, while Rent Allowances were introduced for private tenants.
-In April 1971, the right to education was given to all children with Down's syndrome for the first time.
+In April 1971, the right to education was given to all children with Down syndrome for the first time.
 The National Insurance (Married Women) Amendment Regulations 1971 extended the provisions of the National Insurance (Married Women) Regulations 1948.
+A change was also introduced under which the wives of invalidity pensioners were able to earn much more without losing benefit, while invalidity pensioners now received (as noted by one study) "the same specially higher rates of children's benefits as widows."
+A Home Office Circular from 1971 made arrangements (as noted by one study) "to increase the discretion of probation committees to provide financial support for activities related to probation, such as probation camps or adventure courses."
 The Pneumoconiosis, Byssinosis and Miscellaneous Diseases Benefit (Amendment) Scheme of 1971 made various improvements to the previous Pneumoconiosis, Byssinosis and Miscellaneous Diseases Benefit scheme introduced in 1966.
-The Workmen’s Compensation (Supplementation) Amendment Scheme 1971 increased the weekly rate of lesser incapacity allowance that was payable under certain circumstances.
+The Workmen's Compensation (Supplementation) Amendment Scheme 1971 increased the weekly rate of lesser incapacity allowance that was payable under certain circumstances.
 Provision was also made (in regards to interest on compensation for injurious affection where no land is taken) for interest to payable on injurious affection, for the injurious affection claim, on farm loss payments, and on disturbance payments.
+In 1972, pensions for the widows of teachers were introduced.